A blog by Ronny Allan

 Heterogeneity of Neuroendocrine Neoplasms

-Another thing responders to this question forget – Neuroendocrine Neoplasms are a heterogeneous grouping of cancers ranging from very indolent and localised Tumours (NET) to highly aggressive poorly differentiated Carcinomas (NEC) – grade is a real differentiator.
+Another thing responders to this question forget – Neuroendocrine Neoplasms are heterogeneous grouping of cancers ranging from very indolent and localised Tumours (NET) to highly aggressive poorly differentiated Carcinomas (NEC) – grade is a real differentiator.
+At Grade 3, the differentiation and Ki67 %age can also be an added differentiator.
 Add to that many prognostically significant factors including (but not limited to) effects of syndromes (most are non-functional), stage – many in particular locations are metastatic at diagnosis, age, existing comorbidities, access to specialists, access to latest diagnostics and therapies.
-At Grade 3, the differentiation and Ki67 %age can also be a differentiator.
+Given this section, it is not wise to try to make comparisons in a patient group, something I worryingly see too much.

 On a similar subject, for those looking online for NETs prognostic data, I offer the following advice: